caleb531/youversion-suggest-api/README.md

 all 66 canonical books of the Bible, a list of the available versions/translations for that language, and the default version for that language.

+If you call this function without arguments, the default language is `'eng'`.

 ```ts
 import { getBibleData } from 'youversion-suggest';